 Smith College Museum of Art

-The Artstor Digital Library and the Smith College Museum of Art are sharing more than 13,000 images from the museum's permanent collection in the Digital Library.
+The Smith College Museum of Art has contributed nearly 13,000 images of its permanent collection to the Artstor Digital Library.

-The Smith College Museum of Art was founded with the Smith College in 1875.
+The Smith College Museum of Art (SCMA) holds one of the nation's finest teaching collections, encyclopedic in scope, with nearly 25,000 objects.
+The College began collecting original works of art in 1879, just a few years into its history and the museum was led by its first director in the early 20th century.
 In 2003, the Brown Fine Arts Center—a complex housing the museum, as well as Smith College's Department of Art and Hillyer Art Library—was renovated and expanded by Polshek Partnership.
-The Atrium of the Brown Fine Arts Center is decorated with a 43-foot long mural by the Mexican artist Rufino Tamayo, Nature and the Artist: The Work of Art and the Observer, which was originally commissioned by the college in 1943.
+The Atrium of the Brown Fine Arts Center is decorated with a mural by the Mexican artist Rufino Tamayo, Nature and the Artist: The Work of Art and the Observer, which was originally commissioned by the college in 1943.